ZIP Extractor Help

 Check your internet connection

-Make sure you're connected to the internet and that your connection is stable.
+Make sure you're online and your connection is stable.
 Try loading another website to confirm.

 Sign in with the correct Google account